MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-security-overview.md

 :::image type="content" source="media/security-overview-risk.png" lightbox="media/security-overview-risk.png" alt-text="Screenshot of Risk tab in security overview for an organization.":::

 Under the **Coverage** tab, security overview shows all repositories in your enterprise, regardless of their enablement status.
+For any repositories that have Advanced Security enabled, a breakdown of each tool is also included:

 :::image type="content" source="media/security-overview-coverage.png" lightbox="media/security-overview-coverage.png" alt-text="Screenshot of Coverage tab in security overview for an organization.":::

+Dependency scanning, code scanning, and secret scanning alerts are considered enabled once a result has been successfully submitted.
+This means, if a scan has been complete regardless of alert discovery on any branch for a repository, the tool lights up coverage for that repository.
+The coverage view does not consider recency of the scan.

-By hovering on a specific repository, security overview directs you to that repository's settings pane where you can enable Advanced Security.
+By hovering on a specific repository and selecting the cog icon, security overview directs you to that repository's settings pane where you can enable Advanced Security.
 For more information about configuring Advanced Security features, refer to [Configure GitHub Advanced Security](configure-github-advanced-security-features.md).

 :::image type="content" source="media/enable-github-advanced-security.png" lightbox="media/enable-github-advanced-security.png" alt-text="Screenshot of enabling GitHub Advanced Security.":::